- Mr X The complainant

 The Council must consider the report and confirm within three months the action it has taken or proposes to take.
 The Council should consider the report at its full Council, Cabinet or other appropriately delegated committee of elected members and we will require evidence of this.
 (Local Government Act 1974, section 31(2), as amended)

-The Council has accepted our recommendations to remedy the complaint.
+The Council has accepted our recommendations.